jake-mckenzie/jake-mckenzie/README.md

 I've been studying programming for just over 3 years, but have past experience building basic websites.
 Switching careers from IT.

 * 🌍  I'm based in Vancouver
-* 🚀  I'm currently working on [A CLI Pokedex in Go](http://github.com/jake-mckenzie/GokedexCLI) && [Simple Music Player App](https://github.com/jake-mckenzie/musicPlayer)
+* 🚀  I'm currently working on [Simple Music Player App](https://github.com/jake-mckenzie/musicPlayer)
-* 🧠  I'm learning Golang
+* 🧠  I'm learning JavaScript

 ### Skills